White Haze

 Sep 22, 2017

 Right-wing groups like the Proud Boys say they have no tolerance for racism or white supremacist groups.
 Their leader Gavin McInnes disavowed the white nationalist rally in Charlottesville.
-But the Proud Boys believe “the west is the best,” which, one of them points out, is not such a big jump from “whites are best.”
+But the Proud Boys believe “the West is the best,” which, one of them points out, is not such a big jump from “whites are best.”
 And one of the Proud Boys organized the Charlottesville rally.
 (The group now claims he was a spy.)
 What should we make of groups like this?

 - Last month, after white nationalists and members of the alt-right and offshoot groups descended on Charlottesville, Virginia, and marched with torches, the staff of our show realized something: The guy who organized the rally was a member of a right wing men's group that our producer Zoe Chace had been following for months, long before the rally was planned.
 And she’d learned that the group had an unlikely spiritual advisor: a liberal, black relationship consultant and comedian named Dante Nero.
 Ira introduces us to him.
 (3 minutes)